mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 permalink: /:title/
 ---

-To build the features I'd like to see in Temple, I decided that I need to create a more formal compilation process.
-The current (second) implementation is definitely more advanced than the first one, but it still is rather naive.
+As Temple has aged, my ambition for this little library has grown.

+Temple started with the ability to produce HTML at runtime, but now includes:

+- EEx output target
+- LiveView support (it's just EEx after all!)
+- Basic component functionality (essentially just partials)

+If my goals for this project are going to evolve, so does the code base.
+So far I've been able to accomplish this with a rather naive and imperative compilation process.

-I wound up implementing an actual abstract syntax tree (or AST) as an intermediate format (or IF), and then using a protocol to compile the final EEx markup.
+I figured that writing an actual abstract syntax tree (or AST) as an intermediate format (or IF) would be the next step, and along that journey I also found a nice use case for a [protocol](https://elixir-lang.org/getting-started/protocols.html).

-Let's briefly go over the (now) previous method.
-Temple would recursively traverse Elixir AST, prepending to a list of strings as it went in a global buffer.
+Before we look at how the AST works, let's go over the (now) previous method.

+The previous method would recursively traverse Elixir AST, storing the collected tokens in a global buffer (backed by an [Agent](https://hexdocs.pm/elixir/Agent.html)).

 ```elixir
 buffer = Agent.start_link(fn -> [] end)